dasarpai/old.dasarpai.github.io/_dsblog/2024-01-02-AI-in-School-Education.md

 Embracing AI in education isn't just about revolutionizing classrooms; it's about empowering minds, fostering creativity, and nurturing a generation capable of shaping a future where knowledge knows no bounds.

-As a philosopher and spiritual thinker I want to make all the stakeholders aware that teaching peaceful living, living in harmoney, truely respecting the resources, elders and people around is important part of teaching.
+As a philosopher and spiritual thinker I want to make all the stakeholders aware that teaching peaceful living, living in harmoney, truly respecting the resources, elders and people around is important part of teaching.
 And parents cannot run away from this.
 No matter how much technology we bring in education, parents are responsible to bring children on this planet, and they are responsible for their right upbrining.
 In the name of society, modernization, AI they cannot brush away their hands.
+Bad upbring leads to bad citizen of the nation, bad name for parents and traditions, and lifetime headache for parents and family.

 The journey has begun.
 The possibilities are endless.
 Together, let us embark on this transformative path towards an AI-enhanced educational frontier.